Gdańsk Shipyard: History

-First ship

-SS Sołdek (a coal and ore freighter) was the first ship built in Poland after World War II.
-Launched on 6 November 1947 for a Polish owner, she was the first of 29 ships of the Project B30 type, built in 1949 – 1954 in Stocznia Gdańska.

-SS Sołdek is now preserved as a museum ship in Gdańsk.

-Today

 Over 60 years, Stocznia Gdańsk has delivered more than 1000 seagoing ships to owners all over the world.
 In recent years, the top deliveries have been container ships, reefers, bulk carriers and passenger ro-ro ferries.
 Most ships are designed in their own design office.
 Design and construction of ships has remained the main activity of the yard.
 Work for the offshore industry began in the 21st century.

 Gdańsk shipyards have fallen on hard times.
-Once a place of work for over 20,000 people, the Gdańsk shipyards provide only 2,200 jobs today.
+Once a place of work for over 20,000 people, the Gdańsk shipyards employ 2,200 workers today.
 The European Union has backed a restructuring plan for the shipyard.

-About 77 companies now operate on the grounds of the shipyards, including GSG Towers, which builds steel towers for wind turbines.
+About 77 companies operate on the grounds of the shipyards, including GSG Towers, which builds steel towers for wind turbines.

 The shipyard's Gate Number Two, for decades the focus of strikes and celebrations, has become a pilgrimage destination.

+Concerts

 In 2005, French electronic music composer Jean Michel Jarre performed a multimedia concert at the shipyard to celebrate the 25th anniversary of the Solidarity movement.
 The concert was a one-off event, attracting 170,000 spectators on site, over 6 million television viewers and resulted in the release of the Live from Gdańsk (2005) album.

 David Gilmour, guitarist for Pink Floyd played a concert at the shipyard in 2006 to celebrate the anniversary of the Polish revolution as part of the Solidarity movement.
 The concert, which attracted 50,000 spectators, closed his 2006 world tour in support of On an Island (2006) and is documented on the Live in Gdańsk (2008) album.

+Arson attack

+On 24 November 1994, during a concert by the band Golden Life in the Gdansk Shipyard Hall, a fire occurred which led to the death of 7 people.
+The cause of the fire was arson, but the perpetrator was never identified.